 3. Opportunities Created

-For many software sales reps, the ultimate goal is to create opportunities for the Account Executives.
+For many tech sales reps, the ultimate goal is to create opportunities for the Account Executives.
 Opportunities are usually defined as meetings with a qualified lead.
 When you track this number you can easily prove your performance to your superiors.
 You can also tell if you are on the right track.

 When sharing the number with an interviewer, be sure to provide some context to the number.
 For instance, “I booked 40 meetings” is not as intriguing or informative as “I booked 40 meetings a month and my quota was 30”.